 When you think of “Safe Money,” what comes to mind?
 Many seniors and baby boomers worry about whether they’ll have the income they need in retirement.
 Basic living costs, medical costs, and long-term care costs are on the rise.
 It may be challenging to believe you’ll be able to meet them and still have money for luxuries like travel and hobbies.

-You can get the income you'll need by building your retirement on a "Safe Money" foundation, or prudently choosing conservative, income-generating vehicles with guarantees.
-There are many low-risk options which offer protection for your money, but only annuities offer you market protection and guaranteed income for life.
+You can get the income you’ll need by building your retirement on a “Safe Money” foundation, or prudently choosing conservative, income-generating vehicles with guarantees.
+There are many low-risk options which offer protection for your money, but only annuities can offer market protection and guaranteed income for life.

 Understanding these differences can strengthen your decision-making and help boost your opportunities for a successful retirement.

 When a retirement plan is built on a Safe Money Foundation, assets are allocated so there’s a strategic balance of “safe,” conservative vehicles and more volatile vehicles.
 The idea is to preserve your assets from being too exposed to market risk, or from the possibility of losses should the market decline.
 As people age, their “risk capacity,” or actual financial ability to tangibly weather portfolio losses, declines.

 For instance, some investors lost 30-40% of their portfolio value in the 2008-2009 financial crisis, and it took years to recover — precious time for many people in retirement.

 Many seniors and retirees can’t afford to wait for years for their portfolio to regain those losses.
 Could you?
 This “Safe Money Principle” let you keep your money safe from unnecessary losses, which certainly helps bolster financial security in retirement.

 Safe Money Vehicles